hyperledger/indy-hipe/text/0002-agents/README.md

 it to represent its owner.
 The protocols it speaks are not interactions with other agents, but with non-agent entities.
 Perhaps agents and digtal assistants will converge in the future.

+###### Doorbell
-* An doorbell that emits a simple signal each time it is pressed is not an agent.
+An doorbell that emits a simple signal each time it is pressed is not an agent.
 It doesn't represent a fiduciary or hold keys.
 (However, a fancy IoT doorbell that reports to Alice's mobile agent using an A2A protocol _would_ be an agent.)

+###### Microservices
-* A microservice run by AcmeCorp to integrate with its vendors is not an agent for Acme's vendors.
+A microservice run by AcmeCorp to integrate with its vendors is not an agent for Acme's vendors.
 Depending on whether it holds keys and speaks A2A protocols, it may or may not be an agent for Acme.

+###### Human Delegates
-* A human delegate who proves empowerment through keys might be thought of as an agent.
+A human delegate who proves empowerment through keys might be thought of as an agent.

+###### Paper
-* The keys for an agent can be stored on paper.
-This storage isn't an agent, exactly, but can be thought of as an agent in some cases when designing backup and recovery solutions.
+The keys for an agent can be stored on paper.
+This storage basically constitutes a wallet.
+It isn't an agent.
+However, it can be thought of as playing the role of an agent in some cases when designing backup and recovery solutions.

 ## Prior art
 [prior-art]: #prior-art